UBIC-repo/Whitepaper/README.md

 # Possible issues
- - Individuals with multiple passports
+### Individuals with multiple passports
 For privacy reasons no personal information are transmitted to the blockchain.
 UBIC assumes that every individual has only one valid passport but this might not be true.
 Peoples can get a new passport before the old one is expired or claim that it has been stollen.
 Because Passport revocation lists are not public UBIC assumes that every passport that hasn't reached it's date of expiry is valid.
 It could be that some individuals end up with 2 or 3 verified addresses but it is unlikely they'll get more.
 There are some factors that mitigate this risk:
- - Genuine passports are worth several thousand dollars on the black market this is why if someone who "loses" his passport too often won't get a new one and will draw attention from law enforcement.
+ - Genuine passports are worth several thousand dollars on the black market this is why if someone who "loses" his passport too often he or her won't get a new one and will draw attention from law enforcement.
- - The fees and the time that is required to get a new passport.
+ - The fees and the time that is required to get a new passport might outwight the benefit of receiving additional UBI.
  - Governments could issue passport revocation lists.
 A stollen or lost passport will then immediately stop to receive any additional coins.

- - Hostile governments
+### Hostile governments
 Governments might be hostile to the idea of this kind of cryptocurrencies.
 They could then try to harm it through legislation or hacking.
-Because they are they are emitting the Document Signing Certificates they could spam the network with passport registration transaction.
-This however appears to be unlikely as it will certainly lower their credibility and damage them.
+Because they are emitting the Document Signing Certificates they could spam the network with passport registration transaction, this however appears to be unlikely as it will certainly lower their credibility and damage them.

- - Privacy concerns
+### Privacy concerns
-While it is difficult for a non-instutional participant to link an address to an identity governments that
+While it is difficult for a non-instutional participant to link an address to an identity, governments that emitted the passport certainly will be able to do so.

 # Other applications
 ### KYC